Warranties

 What’s Not Covered (In‑House Warranty)

 Our in‑house warranty covers pre‑existing faults only — issues that were already present at the point of sale but were not detectable during our inspection or road test.
-These faults must show themselves within the first 30 days of ownership to be covered.

 The following are not covered: